cloudcreativity/ddd-modules/docs/guide/application/queries.md

 A read model can contain other models, and also value objects and enums.
 Collectively they are all _read-only_ so can be freely passed around without fear of the data being altered.

-One thing to note here is that the example model above is very similar - but not identical - to our domain's attendee aggregate root.
-This is not unusual.
-As your read model represents the state of the domain, it is likely to have a similar data structure to entities and aggregate roots.

-So why not just return the entity or aggregate?
-Or a read-only data structure that is identical to the entity or aggregate? :thinking:

-The answer is that read models and entities/aggregates have completely different concerns.
+One thing to note here is that the ticket model is different from the ticket entity that exists in the domain.
+In the domain layer the ticket entity is part of the attendee aggregate root, so does not need an attendee id property.

+This is not unusual - and in fact, it is actually good design to have different data structures for read and write operations.
+This gives a clear separation of concerns.

-Entities and aggregates represent the data structure that is required to determine _if_ the state of the domain can be changed, and _what_ to change it to - plus what domain events should be emitted as a result.
+Aggregate roots and entities represent the data structure that is required to determine _if_ the state of the domain can be changed, and _what_ to change it to - plus what domain events should be emitted as a result.
+In our example domain, the attendee aggregate root controls changes to its tickets - therefore the tickets are always contained within the attendee aggregate root.

-Read models represent the answer to a question posed by a query.
-They structure their data in a way that provides a _specific_ answer to a _specific_ question.
-They are read-only, and cannot be used to trigger any mutations or side-effects on the domain.
+Read models represent the answer to a question posed by a query, and are structured in a way that we can understand the state of the domain.
+In our example, it makes sense for tickets to be retrieved independently of the attendee - e.g. if we wanted to display a list of all tickets.
+The ticket model can therefore exist in isolation, and can be linked to the attendee via an attendee identifier property.

 :::info
 This is one of the big advantages of using the Command Query Responsibility Separation (CQRS) pattern.
 It allows you